 ”Resource Guide” Prevention and Treatment of Traumatic Childbirth - http://pattch.org/resource-guide/

-When we say that Trauma Informed Care can be framed as a reproductive justice issue, it’s because interacting with big institutions (like hospitals, healthcare systems, and professionals in positions of power) can be traumatizing and sometimes dangerous.
+When we say that Trauma Informed Care is an obstetric justice issue, it’s because interacting with big institutions (like hospitals, healthcare systems, and professionals in positions of power) can be traumatizing and sometimes dangerous.
 Fear and distrust of these individuals and institutions (who have demonstrated that they do not always have our best interests in mind) is a barrier to accessing care and having the full ability to make informed decisions about our bodies, families, health and lives.

 ”Trauma Informed Care is care that recognizes the far-reaching, pervasive impacts of trauma on people from all backgrounds and walks of life.
 Trauma Informed healthcare providers, institutions, and organizations respond to the widespread nature of trauma “by fully integrating knowledge about trauma into policies, procedures, practices and settings.”
 (13) The idea is that hospitals and medical staff incorporating trauma-informed practice treat all patients in a compassionate manner recognizing that the childbearing process, for example, can be harrowing even for individuals without previous trauma, and for those with trauma histories there are many opportunities to be retriggered by interventions and situations that may arise.
 Trauma Informed Care means that “an individual should not need to disclose previous trauma in order to access care that is sensitive to their needs.”
 (14)

 There is a misconception that Trauma Informed Care is just for trauma survivors.
 That it is something that should only be provided to individuals who “inform” their care providers that they need “special” treatment.
-Trauma Informed Care needs to be a universal precaution applied to all patients in every situation at all times.
+Trauma Informed Care is a universal precaution applied to all patients in every situation at all times.

 ”You don't need to have a history of trauma to be traumatized by the treatment you receive.
 When patients are belittled, pressured, coerced, and assaulted by their care providers, that can be traumatic.
 When patients are in a vulnerable position, feeling ignored and dismissed by their healthcare providers who hold all the power, that can be traumatic.
 There seem to be more resources becoming available about providing sensitive trauma-informed care to survivors of childhood sexual abuse and sexual assault, and while this is so important and necessary (especially in the #MeToo era) we must remember to think about trauma in a much broader way.
 Sexual trauma is not the only trauma that can impact folks' interactions with the health system while accessing reproductive healthcare!
 Adverse childhood experiences are trauma.
 Poverty is trauma.
 Oppression is trauma.
 Racism is trauma.
 Neglect is trauma.
 Intimate partner violence is trauma.
 Historical & intergenerational violence, war, housing instability, incarceration, forced hospitalization, the child welfare system... all of these and so much more can be experienced as trauma!
 Not every person with a history of trauma uses the word "trauma" to describe their experience, but that doesn't make its impact any less valid.”
 (15)